What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 – If you don’t need a book for reference, don’t buy it.
 Check it out from the library.

 – Find free activities to do in your area.
-We’ve attended many free seminars that have broadened our scope of knowledge and also met some very nice people in doing so.
+We’ve attended many free seminars that have broadened our knowledge scope and met some very nice people in doing so.
 We rarely spend money on entertainment.
-I must confess, though, that we live in an area with a lot of outdoor recreational opportunities that we take advantage of.
+I must confess, though, that we live in an area with many outdoor recreational opportunities that we take advantage of.

 – Cancel your gym membership and exercise at home.
 Click over for my favorite yoga and workout videos.